Code-Institute-Submissions/Meet-The-Adventure/README.md

 8. Post section (middle part) the boxes need to be aligned in Ipad size

 * Shop

 Info: I changed the shop page to Equipment and have linked to different stores

 9. OK!
 The images seem to get very small on certain devices

 10. OK!
-Adventure DELETE
+Adventure DELETED

 * Contact

 1. The contact section, mail, and map icons are not aligned in some sizes.

-2. required is missing
+2. required should be implemented (dont know if it works but it behaves differently)

 ## GitHub Pages (Copy pasted, beautify later)